-Planning a kitchen garden and unsure where to start or which plants will grow best in your plot?
+Planning or already growing a kitchen garden and unsure where to start or which plants will grow best in your plot?
+Or perhaps your fruit and veg aren't quite growing as well as you'd like?
 Horticulturalist and garden expert Matt James answers your questions about everything from sowing tips to pest control and container gardening.

 Q. My tomatoes failed miserably with blight last year.
 How can I stop it from reoccurring?